I received my BA from Grinnell College in 1982 and my Ph.D. in Experimental Psychology from the University of Michigan in 1988.

 - Using information from task analyses to guide the construction of teaching and training materials including computer-based (multimedia) instructional environments.

 - Exploring technology such as animations and embodied conversational agents (ECAs) for improving interfaces and helping people learn and carry out tasks more easily.

 For additional information about my research, please also see:

 Ph.D. in Experimental Psychology, University of Michigan, 1988.

-- Eiriksdottir, E., & Catrambone, R. (in press).
-The effects of timing of exposure to principle and procedural instruction specificity on learning an electrical troubleshooting skill.
-Journal of Experimental Psychology: Applied.
+- Eiriksdottir, E., & Catrambone, R. (2015).
+The effects of timing of exposure to principles and procedural instruction specificity on learning an electrical troubleshooting skill.
+Journal of Experimental Psychology: Applied, 21(4), 383-394.